 Hong Kong is renowned for its skyscrapers, urban sprawl and work-hard-play-hard lifestyle.
 So people are often surprised to discover that in actual fact around 38% of the land surrounding Hong Kong has been designated as Country Park.

 You don’t have to travel far out of the city to see these expanses of greenery – and more excitingly, within these country parks are hundreds of kilometres of well signposted hiking trails.
 In fact, hiking is one of the Hong Kong residents’ favourite pastimes.

-The 2-hour Dragon’s Back hike is otherwise known as Section 8 of the Hong Kong Trail – a 50km trail that traverses Hong Kong Island through five country parks.
+The 2-hour Dragon’s Back trail is otherwise known as Section 8 of the Hong Kong Trail – a 50km trail that traverses Hong Kong Island through five country parks.
 It is a relatively easy Hong Kong hike for kids (children aged 5 or 6 and up should be able to manage it), and offers spectacular views of Hong Kong’s Southside along the route.

-Start the Dragon’s Back hike along Shek O Road, just a 20-minute drive from Central Hong Kong.
+Start the Dragons Back Hong Kong along Shek O Road, just a 20-minute drive from Central Hong Kong.
 Either take a taxi or you can take no.9 bus from Shau Kei Wan MTR station, and stop at the bus stop at To Tei Wan Village.
 The entrance to the Dragon’s Back is right at the bus stop and is highlighted with a large sign and map.